markcelemen/stadvdb-mco1/README.md

       engine = create_engine('mysql+mysqlconnector://<your_user>:<your_password>@localhost/<dbname>')
       ```
     - Click the **"Run All"** button (`>>`) at the top of the notebook editor.
     - Wait for the script to finish (it may take a few minutes).
-You must see the final success message in the output: `🎉 All tables successfully created and loaded into MySQL!`
+You must see the final success message in the output: `🎉 All tables successfully created and loaded into MySQL!`.

 ---